KlausJackson/DataStructures_Algorithms/README.md

 * Singly linked list (25 LEETCODE problems) : a linear data structure where each node contains a data element and a reference (or pointer) to the next node in the list.

     * Common Algorithms and Problems
-        - Traversal: Iterating through the list to access or process each node.
-        - Insertion: Adding a new node at the beginning, end, or a specific position in the list.
-        - Deletion: Removing a node from the list.
         - Reversal: Reversing the order of the nodes in the list.
         - Merge/Split: Combining or dividing linked lists.
         - Cycle Detection: Detecting if the list contains a cycle (a node that points to a previous node).